perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 		- suspect may not want to cooperate

 #### Acquisition Tools
-**What are the advantages and disadvantages of acquisition tools for Windows?**
+- **What are the advantages and disadvantages of acquisition tools for Windows?**
 	- **Advantages:**
 		- Makes acquiring evidence from evidence drive more convenient
 	- **Disadvantages:**
 		- Acquired data must be protected by well-tested write-blocker hardware device
 		- Tools cannot acquire data from disk's host protected data
 		- Several countries have not accepted use of write-blocking devices for data acquisitions

 #### Validation of Data Acquisitions
-> Validation requires a hashing algor
+> Validation requires a **hashing algorithm utility**

+- **Validation Techniques**
+	- CRC-32
+	- MD-5
+	- SHA-1
+	- SHA-512
+- **Windows Validation Methods:**
+	-